hydrangea72/TrackGen/README.md

 ## [TrackGen](https://trackgen.codingcactus.repl.co/) - The simplest tropical cyclone track map generator

+This is a fork of [TrackGen](https://trackgen.codingcactus.repl.co/) by [CodingCactus](https://github.com/Coding-Cactus).
+I have made some changes to the code - mostly to ensure it works offline, correctly.

 ### Usage
 - Each line is a point to be plotted on the map
 - Each field gives information about the point to be plotted